For Chronic Pain, A Change In Habits Can Beat Opioids For Relief

 Stickling said people with chronic pain often avoid physical activity "because they're afraid they're going to injure themselves or damage their bodies."
 But inactivity can make the pain worse.

 McManus said some of his chronic pain patients can taper off opioids with a less intensive treatment.
-But for some of his patients, the multidisciplinary program is most effective— if they're willing to commit to making change.
+But for some of his patients, the multidisciplinary program is most effective — if they're willing to commit to making change.

 "Most people just really want to have the magic wand that will get them all better," he said.
 "And I'm just trying to say, I don't have a magic wand but I might have a way out of this jungle that you're in."